MySQL PDO Database Class

 try {

-// such as inserts, updates, and deletes
+// such as insert, update, and delete

 } catch (Exception $e) {